vespakoen/dstore/README.md

 #Introduction

-node-projector can be viewed as a interface to all your storage engines.
+node-projector can be seen as a interface to all your storage engines.

 Via a simple REST API, you can manage the schema of your data, and store data with a single request and in a simple format.